 - The progress debrief meeting is a one-on-one coaching conversation that helps the participant synthesize and reflect on their overall practice during the prior coaching round in order to prepare for the next coaching round.
 The coach may prompt or elicit reflection based on the participant’s level of readiness.
 The participant is encouraged to identify the Glows and Grows of their teaching practice and establish specific, measurable goals for the work moving forward.

 - The global observation consists of a lesson observation and post-conference.
 The Urban Teachers participant provides the prepared lesson and details about when the ATPs will be implemented prior to the observation.
 The coach reviews the submitted information, observes instruction, provides post-conference Glows, Grows, and Next Steps for the participant, and assigns a rating for each ATP.
 The post-conference may be in person or by virtual conference.
-The data generated from global observations are used for accountability decisions.

 COACHING SCOPE & SEQUENCE